Graduate Program

 GRADUATE TEACHING ASSISTANTSHIPS

 The History Department provides funding for graduate students on a competitive basis through Graduate Teaching Assistantships (GTAs.)
 In a typical year, the department can offer 9-11 incoming students GTA funding.
-GTAs receive a full tuition waiver for four semesters, a monthly stipend during the school year, and health care benefits.
-All admitted students are automatically considered for a GTA position.
+GTAs receive a full tuition waiver for four semesters, a monthly stipend during the 9-month school year, and health care benefits.
+All applicants are automatically considered for a GTA position and should consider the responsibilities described below when preparing their application materials.
+The writing sample is particularly important because it signals proficiency in the content and mechanics of historical writing.

-In order to receive the financial benefits of the GTA, students are assigned to work with professors teaching 100 level History classes.
-A GTA attends class, holds regular office hours to meet with students, answers students’ questions in office hours and via email, and grades assignments.
-Some GTAs will also lead discussions and deliver a lecture to the class.
+In order to receive the financial benefits of the GTA, students are assigned to work with professors teaching 100-level History classes in the Category 3D.
+Historical Perspectives of the All-University Core Curriculum (AUCC).
+A GTA attends class, holds regular office hours to meet with students, answers students’ questions during office hours and via email, and grades assignments.
+Most of the grading GTAs do is in the form of written assignments such as essays that feature historical interpretations and meet the gtPathways guidelines for the AUCC curriculum.
+GTAs may be invited to lead discussions and/or deliver a lecture to the class.

 GTAs typically grade for a different instructor each semester, so they gain a broad historical overview and insight into different teaching methods.